 Sexual Misconduct in Indiana with a Minor

-Per Indiana Code 35-42-4-9, when an adult, over the age of 18, knowingly or intentionally performs or submits to sexual intercourse or other sexual conduct with a child under the age of 16, they commit sexual misconduct with a minor.
+Per Indiana Code 35-42-4-9, when an adult, over the age of 18, knowingly or intentionally performs or submits to sexual intercourse or other sexual conduct with a child under the age of consent in Indiana (16 years old), they commit sexual misconduct with a minor.
 Furthermore, if an adult, over the age of 18, knowingly or intentionally performs or submits to any kind fondling or touching with a child less than 16, with intent to arouse or to satisfy the sexual desires of either the child or themself, they also commit sexual misconduct with a minor.
 Both of these offenses of sexual misconduct in Indiana are considered to be a Level 6 felony.
 However, the severity of the charge is subject to change if certain circumstances exist.
 For example, if the offender is older than 21, a conviction would result in a Level 4 felony; and if the crime was committed using or threatening deadly force, while armed with a deadly weapon, or by providing the victim with a controlled substance without their knowledge, one would face charges of a Level 1 felony in Indiana.

 Although these laws may seem rather cut and dry, the laws on sexual misconduct in Indiana do provide some statutory defenses.
 For example, it is an applicable defense if the accused person reasonably believed that the child was at least 16 when the conduct in question took place.
 Another applicable defense is that the child is or has been married.
 However, these two defenses only apply if no deadly force was threatened or used, no deadly weapon was present, and the child was not given a controlled substance without their knowledge.